Thank you for subscribing!

 When it comes to living in a van, less is more.
 Bring only what you truly need and keep your possessions to a minimum.
 You don’t really have any options to bring a lot anyway as space is limited.
 Consider functionality and practicality over looks.
 Spaces need to be optimized and often have a double or triple use.
 Make sure everything has its place and can be mounted safely so it does not fall around or become a bullet when you brake.
 A messy van will restrict your ability to move quickly and freely, and it will cause additional stress.

 Living in a van and the minimalist mindset go hand in hand.
 Or in other words, if you are not able to embrace minimalism, you should ask yourself if vanlife really is for you.
 You must be content with less and learn to enjoy the little things in life.
-This is actually a beautiful thing and one of the cornerstones of my own happiness philosophy.
+This is actually a beautiful thing and one of the cornerstones of my own.
 Appreciate the freedom that comes with not being bound by too much material stuff and instead focus on experiences and memories.

 There is an active community of van lifers out there.
 I recommend making an effort to connect with others who share your interests.
 Participate in meetups, Facebook groups, and online forums.
 Sharing your experiences, thoughts, and advice with others can be quite beneficial and make you feel less alone on the road.
 This is not only fun, but can also enrich your vanlife experience with priceless tips and recommendations.

 Here are my top vanlife don’ts.
 Try to avoid these beginner traps.
 I stepped into almost all of them.

 A very common mistake many (vanlife newby) people make is overpacking.
 Keep in mind that you will be living in a limited place, so each item you bring will take up valuable real estate.
 Think twice about what you really need.
 Make sure you have the essentials (including tools) with you and leave everything else at home.
 You will also learn from experience and certainly not get everything right the first time.